-Eilean Shona is a car-free wilderness heaven.
-Days are filled with cooking and drinking around camp fires, crabbing, wild swimming, painting, reading, hiking, picnicking, kayaking, nature watching, photography ….
+Eilean Shona is a car-free wilderness haven.
+Days are filled with cooking and drinking around campfires, crabbing, wild swimming, painting, reading, hiking, picnicking, kayaking, nature watching, photography, and more.

-The island has a limitless number of beautiful and varied walks with both marked and unmarked paths.
-Be aware that to navigate the Atlantic coastline is not for the faint hearted: there is no marked trail and plenty of boulder leaping and cliff scrabbling.
-However the network of paths around the rest of the island are signposted – some clearer than others.
-You need never panic as the sea is almost always in sight to guide you to where you are heading.
+The island has a limitless number of beautiful and varied walks on both marked and unmarked paths.
+Be aware that navigating the Atlantic coastline is not for the faint hearted; there are no markers on the trail and plenty of boulder leaping and cliff scrambling.
+However the network of paths around the rest of the island are all signposted (some clearer than others).
+You need never panic as the sea is almost always in sight to guide you.

-Swimming in Eilean Shona's pristine waters is one of the glories of the world.
-At first paddle, the water feels very cold indeed but we recommend you persevere.
-Wear a swimming cap – if your head is warm you have nothing to fear!
+Swimming in Eilean Shona's pristine waters may be one of the most tranquil and glorious parts of your stay.
+At first paddle, the water feels very cold, but we recommend you persevere.
+Wear a swimming cap – if your head is warm, you have nothing to fear!
 When swimming off the pier check which direction the tide is pulling and set off up tide.

 The mountain and road trails on the mainland are excellent for cycling and for keen golfers there is a nearby course at Traigh, roughly an hour's drive away.
 Clay pigeon shooting sessions can also be arranged.